ololukaszuk/quaint2/data-api/README.md

 Secure REST API for accessing BTC trading data from TimescaleDB with **API Key authentication** and HTTPS support.

+> **🆕 Enhanced Schema v2.0:** This API now supports the enhanced database schema that captures 100% of market-analyzer log data.
+See [Database Schema](#database-schema) section for migration details.

 ## Features

 - 🔐 **API Key authentication** - Bearer token protection